IHE/PCC.APS/input/pagecontent/volume-1.md

 #### 28.1.1.1 Content Creator

-The [Content Creator](https://profiles.ihe.net/ITI/sIPS/pcc.html#31-document-sharing-pcc-1) creates the [APS content](StructureDefinition-IHE.PCC.mAPS.Composition.html) and shares it using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
+The [mAPS Content Creator](https://profiles.ihe.net/ITI/sIPS/pcc.html#31-document-sharing-pcc-1) creates the [APS content](StructureDefinition-IHE.PCC.mAPS.Composition.html) and shares it using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

 <a name="consumer"> </a>

 #### 28.1.1.2 Content Consumer

-The [Content Consumer](https://profiles.ihe.net/ITI/sIPS/pcc.html#31-document-sharing-pcc-1) consumes the [APS content](StructureDefinition-IHE.PCC.mAPS.Composition.html) and obtains it using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
+The [mAPS Content Consumer](https://profiles.ihe.net/ITI/sIPS/pcc.html#31-document-sharing-pcc-1) consumes the [APS content](StructureDefinition-IHE.PCC.mAPS.Composition.html) and obtains it using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

 #### 28.1.2 APS Content